PhoebeIvana/final-project-ssf/README.md

 1. **Install Arduino IDE**: Download and install the Arduino IDE from the [official website](https://www.arduino.cc/en/software).
 2. **Install Libraries**:
    - `Wire` library for I2C communication.
-   - `HX711` library for the weight sensor.
+   - `PiezoElectric` library for the weight sensor.

 ### Arduino Code